craftcms/cms/docs/config/config-settings.md

-The request parameter name that tokens should be set to.
+The query string parameter name that Craft tokens should be set to.

 ### `transformGifs`